TedyonGit/BAZOOKA-Rhythm-Game-Skins/README.md

 # BAZOOKA-Rhythm-Game-Skins
-A python script that fetches the content from the unity game and can be customized.
+A python script that fetches the content from the unity game for you to customize it.

 # Installation
 - Python >= 3.11